FaithAlone.net

 "He said to him: I am the Lord who took you out of Ur of the Chaldeans…" - Rabbi Eliezer ben Yaakov and the Rabbis, Rabbi Eliezer ben Yaakov said: Mikhael descended and rescued him from the fiery furnace.
 The Rabbis said: The Holy One blessed be He Himself rescued him.
 That is what is written: "I am the Lord who took you out of the furnace of the Chaldeans."
 When did Mikhael descend [to save someone from a fiery furnace]?
 It was with Ḥananya, Mishael, and Azarya.

 The above commentary parallels the account in the Quran in an undeniable way.
-Anyone who reads these two sources impartially will come to the same obvious conclusion - the Quran, which was compiled hundreds of years after these Jewish traditions, accepted them as authoritative, and then plagiarized them.
+The Quran, which was compiled hundreds of years after these Jewish traditions, accepted them as authoritative.

 Critically, note that no one is asserting that a 100% copy-paste took place.
 Rather, we are pointing out the obvious borrowing from the Jewish tradition.
 Muhammad did the same thing from the Gospels, and the Torah itself, and we see him blunder many details, while clearly borrowing others.

-Muhammad was unable to distinguish Midrash from Scripture, and in this case, Midrash that we know for a fact stemmed from an Aramaic mistranslation of Genesis 15:7.
+Muhammad was unable to distinguish Midrash from Scripture, and in this case, Midrash that is known to have stemmed from an Aramaic mistranslation of Genesis 15:7.

 Not only was this entire Jewish tradition based on a mistake, but it was a mistake that was never part of any Biblical text, instead being part of Rabbinic commentary.
-Yet, it's preserved in the Quran, because Muhammad's source criticism consisted of "whatever stories common in 7th century Arabia that he believes".
+Yet, it is preserved in the Quran, because Muhammad did not have a an accurate concept of what was considered canonical Scripture by the Jews and the Christians, instead blending many different categories of source material when constructing Islam.